cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - Photo Galleries:
+    - Daily:
+       - Main Div List
+       - Page Footer with Links to Previous/Next Page and perhaps to the Camera Roll
+       - List of Links to all Content where photo is used (probably a single list for any photo in page)
+    - Camera Roll
+       - (Nothing Done...)
  - Clean up the main window - split out context - consider creating a control?
  - Sorting needs better visual indicators
  - Folder Name in Lists needs to open in Explorer when clicked